BioJulia/FASTX.jl/README.md

 ## Installation

-FASTX is bundled into the [Bio.jl](https://github.com/BioJulia/Bio.jl) package, so you may not need to install this package explicitly.
-However, if you do, you can install FASTX from the Julia REPL:
+You can install FASTX from the Julia REPL:

 ```julia
 using Pkg